Do you experience a sudden, uncontrollable urge to urinate? Can’t go too far from a bathroom?

 • Lacks capacity to consent for themselves.

 Click the link to take the screening survey.
-We’ll let you know right away if you are eligible.
+We’ll let you if you are eligible.
+You will then have the opportunity to sign the consent form.

 Potential Benefits